kidaa30/ohimanual/content/3_intro_assessment.md

   >**Section Summary:**

-> This section provides an overview of conducting an OHI assessment.
+> This section provides an overview of conducting an OHI+ assessment.
 In each assessment, goals are scored from 0 to 100 and then aggregated to produce an overall Index score.
 An assessment requires data, indicators, and priorities that are appropriate for each context.

 > TIP: The process of conducting an OHI assessment is as valuable as the results for policy and management decisions.